Critical Sobolev inequalities and global extremals for homogeneous H\"{o}rmander vector fields on $\mathbb{R}^n$: Acknowledgements

 \section{Acknowledgements}

-Hua Chen is supported by National Natural Science Foundation of China (Grant No. 12131017) and National Key R\&D Program of China (no. 2022YFA1005602).
+Hua Chen is supported by National Natural Science Foundation of China (Grant Nos.
+12571249, 12221001 and 12131017) and National Key R\&D Program of China (no. 2022YFA1005602).
 Hong-Ge Chen is supported by National Natural Science Foundation of China (Grant No. 12201607) and Postdoctor Project of Hubei Province (Grant No. 2024HBBHXF095).
 Jin-Ning Li is supported by China National Postdoctoral Program for Innovative Talents (Grant No. BX20230270) and China Postdoctoral Science Foundation (Grant No. 2024M762460).
+The authors would like to thank Fei Liu for helpful discussions concerning Proposition \ref{prop4-1}.